Hospital Surgery Guide

 No Make-Up or Nail Polish

 Make-up should not be worn on the day of your surgery because it could cause irritation or scratches to your cornea.
-During your surgery, your oxygen levels will be monitored with a probe that is on your finger.
+During your surgery, your oxygen levels will be monitored with a probe on your finger.
 Please remove nail polish before your surgery.

-When you arrive at the hospital, you need to check-in at the front desk and then report to the surgical department.
+When you arrive at the hospital, you need to check-in at the front desk and report to the surgical department.